WEST BOCA BASKETBALL–LEAGUE RULES

 – 7 Boys Division – Defense must have both feet within the blue line extended to the free throw line laterally.
 The offense must enter the ball into the free throw lane at least every 10 seconds once the ball is in the front court.
 Failure to do so is a violation.

-- 8 Boys Division- Defense must have both feet within the three-point line throughout the game.
+– 8 Boys Division- Defense must have both feet within the three-point line throughout the game EXCEPT that defense will be allowed to extend to half court in the final minute of the game.
 The offense must enter the ball into the free throw lane at least every 10 seconds once the ball is in the front court; failure to do so is a violation.

-- 9 Boys Division – Defense within the three point line in the first half and to half court in the second half.
-Full court defense in the last minute of the game.
+– 9 Boys Division – Defense within the three point line in the first half and to half court in the second half, EXCEPT that full court defense is allowed in the final minute of the game.
 In the first half, the offense must enter the ball into the free throw lane at least every 10 seconds once the ball is in the front court; failure to do so is a violation.

-- 10 Boys Division – Half court defense only in the first half, and full court defense will be allowed in the second half of all games.
+– 10 Boys Division – Half court defense only throughout the game EXCEPT that full court defense is allowed in the final minute.

-- 11 Boys Division – Half court defense only in the first half, and full court defense will be allowed in the second half of all games.
+– 11 and 12 Boys Divisions – Half court defense only throughout the game, EXCEPT that full court defense is allowed in the final minute of the game.

-- 12 and13 Boys Divisions – Half court defense in the first half, full court defense the entire second half for the first five games of the regular season.
+– 13 Boys Division – Half court defense in the first half, full court defense the entire second half for the first five games of the regular season.
 Full-court defense for the entire game starting with the sixth game through the playoffs.

 – 14-15 Boys and 16+ Boys – Full court defense the entire game.